palash-wp-dev/auto-delete-post/readme.txt

 1. Set the default time zone from the WordPress settings option to work correctly according to your timezone
 2. Select a time and date from the custom meta box field of this plugin
+3. You can also select the time from the quick edit option, no need to go to the edit section of any post.
-3. Select any main pages of WordPress from the checkbox options in the menu page where you want to add this functionality
+4. Select any main pages of WordPress from the checkbox options in the menu page where you want to add this functionality

 == Changelog ==
+= 1.1.4 =
+Added date time field in the quick edit section of post

 = 1.1.3 =
 Solved unable to restore post from trash issue.

 == Upgrade Notice ==

-= 1.1.3 =
+= 1.1.4 =
 There is a upgrade available.